Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 - As an ABAWD, you can regain your eligibility before you reapply by meeting an exemption, or doing the following:

-- Working or volunteering 80 hours or more during any month before reapplying
+- Working or volunteering 80 hours or more during any month before reapplying, or

 - Completing a combination of the above for 80 hours or more during any month before reapplying